bvarnai/drs/README.md

 ```
 :memo: Note SSH configuration is an extensive topic, endless options to choose from.
 You can find out more about option here [How to Use The SSH Config File](https://phoenixnap.com/kb/ssh-config)

+:bulb: If you are working in secure, trusted environment, for example a company intranet you can use a shared user for `drs`.
+It greatly simplifies client setup.

 #### SSH server setup

 If you don't have an SSH server, please follow the guide [Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)